-Section 903.2; add paragraph to read as follows and delete the exception:
+Section 903.2; add paragraph to read as follows and delete the Exception for telecommunications buildings:

 Automatic Sprinklers shall not be installed in elevator machine rooms, elevator machine spaces, and elevator hoistways, other than pits where such sprinklers would not necessitate shunt trip requirements under any circumstances.
 Storage shall not be allowed within the elevator machine room.
 Signage shall be provided at the entry doors to the elevator machine room indicating "ELEVATOR MACHINERY - NO STORAGE ALLOWED."